 Men have so much love to give.
 Men feel love and pain much stronger than they show their loved ones and the world.
 Often, what makes a man inefficient in relationship is his inability to express the sheer force of both his love and his anger and sadness.

 Men in this culture are in some ways doubly challenged.
 We’ve learned it’s not nice or acceptable to be aggressive and forceful, so we’ve put a solid lock on that wild, masculine force that rages inside of us.
-We’ve also learned that men shouldn’t cry, that’s it’s weak to show emotions, to “man up” and “suck it up” (Check out the 2-part podcast episode, How Men Lose Power In Relationship here … )
+We’ve also learned that men shouldn’t cry, that’s it’s weak to show emotions, to “man up” and “suck it up” (Read/listen to this post, How Men Lose Power In Relationship).

 So you could say we’ve hampered both the best of our feminine and masculine aspects.
 Hence, doubly challenged to make peace with, and express, the best of both the feminine and masculine side of ourselves.
 But when we do, we become whole, integrated men.
 In my humble judgment, this world cannot get enough of whole, integrated men.
 Such a man knows when it’s time to love, to cry, to fight, to stand up to wrong.
 And he can move from powerful to soft in a heartbeat.